The Devil-Ship Pirates: Development

+The film was part of a new slate of eight films James Carreras announced in July 1963 that Hammer would make, others including Quatermass and the Pit, She, Blood of the Foreign Legion, Brainstorm (which became Fear in the Night), The Evil of Frankenstein, The Curse of the Mummy's Tomb, and The Secret of Blood Island.
+Most of these were not made until later and Blood of the Foreign Legion was never made at all.

-Sharp had just made his first feature for Hammer, Kiss of the Vampire and was invited back to work at the studio by Tony Hinds.
+Don Sharp had just directed his first feature for Hammer, Kiss of the Vampire and was invited back to work at the studio by Tony Hinds.
 Sharp says the film was aimed at the school holiday market so it needed to have a "U" certificate.
 "But they wanted it to look like a X film.
 So we had an action film with kids in it," said Sharp.

 It was the first time Sharp had worked with Christopher Lee.
 The director had seen several of Lee's performances "and I was worried about a range I saw as playing down one line.
 But right from our first meeting we got on and when we talked it was two actors talking.
 We'd explore his character and I found myself suggesting depths to Captain Roebles that I hadn't expected I'd be able to.
 Chris is tremendously professional and can essay roles that are charming and threatening at the same time - he has a lovely stillness about him.
 He’s a very commanding presence."
+Lee received top billing for the first time in films.